Reading progress: 0%

 At the same time, listeners heard music in small pieces.
 A quiet acoustic track might be played between electronic pop songs on a playlist that has been carefully put together.
 Context shifted constantly.
 The relationship between the artist and the audience became more flexible, sometimes less connected to a specific body of work.

-For some musicians, the playlist era made music more accessible to everyone.
-Independent artists could reach people all over the world without using traditional promotion methods.
-For others, the level of competition felt too intense.
-Visibility became both an opportunity and a pressure.
+For some musicians, the playlist era widened access.
+Independent artists could reach listeners across the world without relying on older promotional systems.
+For others, the competition felt overwhelming.
+Visibility became both opportunity and pressure.

 The voice was still the most important part, but it was now more difficult for listeners to hear it.
 From field recordings to vinyl albums to digital files, each time technology changed, it also changed how intimacy was shared.
 Now, in the streaming era, closeness depends not only on performance and production, but also on algorithms that quietly guide discovery.